mjsuhonos/Annif-corpora/cannif/README.md

 ## that's all folks

-Cannif doesn't do some things yet, but they are being developed:

-- load vocabularies
-- create new projects
-- drag-and-drop file upload for training and evaluation
-- split-ensemble creation for reduced memory during training

-If you have any other ideas for how to improve cannif, get in touch or submit a pull request!
+If you have any other ideas for how to improve cannif, get in touch or submit an issue!